+NOTE – Clause 4.5/[IETF RFC 6544] defines an extended ABNF grammar for the SDP "a=candidate:" attribute for TCP.

 The MGC shall either include values for, or wildcard mandatory fields.
 Including values provides a way of narrowing down the selection.
 For example:

 If the MGC wanted a particular candidate type it could specify: